pilot2254/pilot2254.github.io/content/blog/unlisted/how-to-start-game-hacking.md

 description: "Continuation of my older post about reverse engineering"
 ---

 This is a continuation of my [reverse engineering guide](/blog/how-to-start-reverse-engineering).
-If you haven't read that yet, go read it first.
-You need to understand the basics of assembly, memory, and how programs work before jumping into game hacking.
+If you haven't read that yet, go read it first, so you will be able to understand more in this blog.

 ## Why a Separate Blog?